 In 2014 I switched my subjects to the fields of Haldimand County, Bruce County, Manitoulin Island.
 Fields are alive with energy and possibility.
 In our urban world, they are threatened.
 Development over agricultural fields is a regular site as we drive through Ontario.
 They are obliterated to be paved over for housing developments and box stores.

-My field paintings dare the viewer to see these fields as dynamic fields of energy, life, possibilities and harbours for human existence as they are.
+My field paintings dare the viewer to see these fields as dynamic fields of energy, life, possibilities and harbours for human existence.

 Sylvia Simpson grew up in a family of visual thinkers where ideas were explained through drawings.
 Despite these early influences and a passion for art, she did not study art formally until her late twenties.